pivotal/blog/content/post/grootfs-to-pws.md

 ### What did we learn?
 After the first rollout, we realized that even though our Datadog dashboard had performance metrics, we did not monitor error and health metrics for GrootFS-enabled cells.
 We were so focused on comparing the performance of GrootFS and Garden-Shed that we did not think about the effect the new file system stack could have on the Kernel.

-{{< responsive-figure src="/images/grootfs-to-pws/pws-ccd-worse-vs-avg.png" class="center medium" caption="Both lines represent image creation time.
+{{< responsive-figure src="/images/grootfs-to-pws/pws-ccd-worse-vs-avg.png" class="center small" caption="Both lines represent image creation time.
 The blue line is the average, and the red line is the max.
 We wanted to be viewing the max, but didn't realize we needed to switch away from the default of average.
 This hid spikes of up to 700ms.">}}

 We also learned that [statistics rollups are evil](https://lonesysadmin.net/2012/10/18/statistics-rollups-are-evil/).
 For instance, while we knew that our container creation duration (CCD) was spiky, the average CCD was fairly satisfying but some containers took a bit longer to be created.
 We did not know how bad our spikes where though, due to default statistical rollup that Datadog applies.
 Datadog was essentially adjusting reality without us knowing.